Excel CUBE Formulas: A Must-Know for Data-Heavy Consulting Projects

 How Does Accelerate Excel Facilitate the Use of CUBE Formulas?

 When you use Excel’s native functions, the formulas come without formatting and groupings.
-All hierarchy levels are converted to CUBE functions, requiring manual addition of SUM or SUBTOTAL functions for higher hierarchy levels.
+Also, all hierarchy levels are converted to CUBE functions, requiring manual addition of SUM or SUBTOTAL functions for higher hierarchy levels.

 If you've ever compiled and formatted a detailed P&L or balance sheet, you know the effort involved, especially with multiple granular account hierarchy levels.
 Accelerate Excel is a game-changer, automating all the formatting work for you.
 Learn more.